Collection Operators

 Side-by-Side Example

-Use each with accumulator when you need intermediate states (scan pattern):
+Use acc when you need intermediate states (scan pattern):

 # Running balance